Expo 2025 Osaka: What Travellers Need to Know - Japanspecialist

 16 Apr 2024

 Osaka is always a lively place, but in 2025 it will reach a whole new level!
-This is the year that the world will gather for 184 days of fun at the Osaka World Expo.
+This is the year that the world will gather for 184 days of fun at the Osaka World Expo, showcasing innovations and sustainable solutions for a better future.

 Osaka expo in 1970